incubyte/incubyte.github.io/content/blog/code-tidying.md

 In programming, too, there is a “tell, do not ask” principle.
 Let’s visit it  (now, this was a hard segue).

 ## Feature Envy:
-In programming too, there exist backseat drivers.
+In programming, there exist backseat drivers.
 The backseat driver is a module that asks for data from another class or a module and works with it (logic), while the whole logic could have been in the other module.

 {{< figure src="/images/2023/code_tidying/1.png" >}}